-One of the embarrassing things Singapore is known for in Southeast Asia is maid abuse.
-The number of such cases in Singapore has been increasing rapidly.
-According to the State Courts, there were a total of 26 maid abuse cases filed last year.
+The number of reported abuse cases in Singapore has indeed been increasing rapidly.
+There were a total of 26 maid abuse cases filed in 2015.
 This is nearly double the 14 filed in 2012.
 You can read some of the horrible stories here.

-The most recent case of abuse would be that of Ms Thelma Oyasan Gawidan from the Philippines.
 Her Singaporean employers – Lim Choon Hong and his wife Chong Sui Foon – deprived her of food.
 The only food they provided for her was instant noodles and plain bread twice a day.
 As a result, her weight dropped dramatically from 49kg to 29kg!
-Many were enraged that the couple would at most be charged with a fine of $10,000 and one year of jail.

 The fact that the couple is merely charged under the Employment of Foreign Manpower Act, shows the kind of rights that domestic workers have.
 The proceedings also show how much rights the domestic workers know of their rights or where to seek help.

 What the domestic worker has gone through, should amount no less than torture and illegal imprisonment or even attempted murder.